Is the Kremlin scared of a group of TikTok bloggers? | DW | 12.03.2021

 TikTok became a site for anti-Kremlin content during recent opposition protests in Russia.
-But the tightening grip of the authorities on social media platforms and the internet could push bloggers into opposition.
+Now, the tightening grip of the authorities on social media platforms and the internet could push bloggers into opposition.

 A song blares on loop as two young women practice their dance moves, moving in synch.
 Around the living room, around 10 people perch on white and gold baroque-style wooden furniture and stare at their phones.
 This is a so-called TikTok House in Moscow.